 Mr. YATES original voluntary statements are provided for you, in

-his following pages, as written-up by the F.B.I.
+his following pages, as summarized then written-up by the F.B.I.

 After President KENNEDY was killed in Dallas, Dr. WEISS stated to at least one friend, Mr. A. H. MAGRUDER, that Ms. CHERAMI had also known ahead of time and she had stated to other persons that President KENNEDY would be killed when he went, specifically, to Dallas.